kristofa/mock-http-server/README.md

 +   The tests typically should run faster as the logic of MockHttpServer to serve up responses is easy and typically faster then the real services.
-+   Persisted requests/responses are copies from the requests/responses with the real services so no change of mistakes by manually creating requests/responses.
++   Persisted requests/responses are copies from the requests/responses with the real services so no chance of mistakes by manually creating requests/responses.